hogeschool/basecamp/week06/inf-bc-w06-python.md

 4. Modify the code from the previous exercise so each value becomes a `tuple` containing two random numbers.

-5. Provide your solutions to the exercises of **ORef-01: Dictionary**.

-6. Design two exercises of your own.
+5. Design two exercises of your own.
 They should improve understanding topics of this step.

-7. If you don't have PyCharm yet, install *PyCharm* on your working machine.
+6. If you don't have 'Visual Studio Code' yet, install *PyCharm* on your working machine.
 Implement and run a simple Python program of your choice.
 	- It is important to learn how to create a new Python program, how to configure interpreter and how to run the program.
 Where do you see the results?

-8. **Extra:** Provide your solutions to the exercises of **ORef-01: Dictionaries**
+7. **Extra:** Provide your solutions to the exercises of **ORef-01: Dictionaries**

 <hr>